cboyd0319/BazBOM/docs/operations/homebrew-tap-creation.md

 This guide provides step-by-step instructions for creating and maintaining the BazBOM Homebrew tap repository.

+> **Status:** BazBOM does not currently ship a public Homebrew tap.
+These instructions remain as the future plan for when packaging work resumes.
+Until then, ask users to build from source via [docs/getting-started/homebrew-installation.md](../getting-started/homebrew-installation.md).

 ## Overview

 A Homebrew tap is a third-party repository that contains formulae (package definitions) for Homebrew.
 Before submitting to the official homebrew-core, BazBOM uses a user-owned tap for initial distribution and testing.